OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 **Note:** Above steps includes only 'New' -> 'Test State' as an example, but these steps can be followed for all the required state transitions.<br>

->**Note**: This option is applicable if the user does not wish to configure advanced transition's workflow mapping in space.vars.SITENAME.
+>**Note**: This option is applicable if the user does not wish to configure advanced transition's workflow mapping in <code class="expression">space.vars.SITENAME</code>.
 Advanced workflow mapping is required when workflow transition is configured on the end system.

 ## Find the role type of the entity type